-- 1. Connect Delawareans to the wildlife living in our backyards. - 2.
-Understand how wildlife behavior is changing as our cities continue to grow. - 3.
-Investigate inter-specific relationships between carnivores and scavenging animals living in proximity to people.
+1. Connect Delawareans and residents of the Delaware Valley to the wildlife living in our backyards.

+2. Understand how wildlife behavior is changing as our cities continue to grow.
+3. Investigate inter-specific relationships between carnivores and scavenging animals living in proximity to people.